AlexanderGrooff/jinja-go/README.md

 The cross-benchmark tool:

-1. Runs identical templates through both the Go and Python implementations
+1. Runs identical templates through both the Python and Go implementations (including other Go libraries like Pongo2)
 2. Measures rendering time for each template
-3. Calculates the speed difference (how many times faster Go is)
+3. Calculates the speed difference between implementations
 4. Generates a detailed comparison report

 Custom template test cases can be defined in a JSON file following this format: